"

 Society With Electric Motors

-In the 1830s people didn’t really find electric motors as useful compared to combustion engines, however with current climate change and advancements in the realm of electric motors and lithium battery design they are becoming more and more practical.
+In the 1830s people didn’t really find electric motors as useful compared to combustion engines, however with current climate issues, advancements in the realm of electric motors, and lithium battery design electric motors are becoming more and more practical.

 Era Benefits: